abdulahmad/EA-NHL-Tools/README.md

 `PPV-To-BMP` - Extracts NHL95 PC `.PPV` files (in-game sprites), WIP: with ability to pass in .ACT palette

-`QFS-To-BMP` - WIP: Convert NHL95 PC `.QFS` files to `.BMP` using defined mapping to ensure correct palette is used
+`QFS-To-BMP` - Convert NHL95 PC `.QFS` files to `.BMP` using defined mapping to ensure correct palette is used

+`Roster-Generator` - Pulls Teams, Players & Stats from public NHL APIs & scrapes `nhlratings.net` for NHL23 ratings to create a base for a modern roster for NHL 94/95

-`SPIT-To-BMP` - Converts NHL95 PC SPIT format files to `.RAW` & `.BMP`, WIP: with ability to pass in .ACT palette
+`SPIT-To-BMP` - Converts NHL95 PC SPIT format files to `.RAW` & `.BMP`, with ability to pass in .ACT palette

 `TIL-To-BMP` - WIP Converts NHL95 PC TIL/MAP format to .BMP (centre ice logos)